The Influencer (A Preferred Product Owner Stance)

 The Influencer is also referred to as the Politician.

 Of course, the Agile Manifesto has no principles and makes no notions about the art of influencing people their thoughts and behaviors.
 Yet, if we want to be successful as an Agile team, having an Influential Product Owner (and Scrum Master) is quite important…

 5. “Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.”

 — Agile Manifesto, Principle #5 —

-From a Product Management, Agile and Professional Scrum perspective, we can only say that taking the Influencerstance every now and then is key to being a successful Product Owner.
+From a Product Management, Agile, and Professional Scrum perspective, we can only say that taking the Influencer stance every now and then is key to being a successful Product Owner.
 The Product Owner is responsible for maximizing the value of the product.
-In this maximizing of value, we’ll continuously encounter customers, users and stakeholders who have different opinions than we do, right?
-Some strong influencing skills might therefore be pretty usefull…
+In this maximizing of value, we’ll continuously encounter customers, users, and stakeholders who have different opinions than we do, right?
+Some strong influencing skills might therefore be pretty useful…

 What great Influencers do